 It’s got the whole salty sweet thing going on.
 And it. is. awesome.

-So go make a sheet or two.
+So go make a sheet or two of Halloween bark.
 It would be perfect to wrap up in cute little Halloween bags and give to your neighbors.
 You’d be the favorite neighbor by far.

 Place chocolate in a microwave safe bowl.
 Melt chocolate in microwave in 30 second increments, stirring in between, until all chocolate has melted.